Shadowing and Clinical Experience

 Shadowing is a short-term experience where a student observes the daily activities of a professional in their field of interest, and this can be done at varying locations as students are exploring different career paths.
 Before shadowing or obtaining an internship through the University, Elmhurst students must sign a waiver.
 Elmhurst students under 18 must also have a parent/guardian sign the release.

 Clinical experiences (similar to an internship) are longer term opportunities to learn more in-depth details and foster a stronger understanding of the profession at a particular site.
 Clinical experiences can be completed for credit, and individuals must meet with the internship coordinator at least a semester in advance to set-up the experience.
-Certain programs/majors have clinical experiences built into the curriculum already so ask your academic advisor about this.
+Certain programs/majors have clinical experiences built into the curriculum already so Elmhurst students should connect with their academic advisor about this.

-In addition to the opportunities provided by the University, students are encouraged to network with professionals they already know in the field for shadowing and clinical exposure.
+In addition to the opportunities provided by the University, Elmhurst students are encouraged to network with professionals they already know in the field for shadowing and clinical exposure.
 Meeting with the health professions advisor during the first-year is a great way to start planning and is crucial to moving a student forward on their career path.
 First-year students can also participate in First LEAP to meet professionals in various fields.

 Volunteering and Informational Interviews